-- 1) The domestic water connection for the Tomato Springs and Orange Grove mainline toll plazas will be converted to the Irvine Ranch Water District (IRWD) Zone 6 system.
-The new connection allows the Agency to deactivate and abandon the existing 180,000 gallon water reservoir which formerly served these toll plazas. - 2) Conversion of the irrigation system to non-domestic water use.
-Currently the toll plazas and surrounding Caltrans landscaped areas are irrigated by a single domestic irrigation system.
+1) The domestic water connection for the Tomato Springs and Orange Grove mainline toll plazas will be converted to the Irvine Ranch Water District (IRWD) Zone 6 system.
+The new connection allows the Agency to deactivate and abandon the existing 180,000-gallon water reservoir which formerly served these toll plazas.
+This element was completed in 2016.

+2) Conversion of the irrigation system to non-domestic water use.

+Purpose and Need Currently the toll plazas and surrounding Caltrans landscaped areas are irrigated by a single domestic irrigation system.
 IRWD's preference is that landscaping be irrigated with non-domestic or reclaimed water.
 The Agency has developed plans for this conversion, which will allow the Agency to utilize reclaimed water as well as turn over the Caltrans portion of the irrigation system (along with the related water costs) to the State.